-Carbon monoxide connects to red blood cells, stealing oxygen from your body it needs to thrive.
-It combines with these cells nearly 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing oxygen from your body it needs to thrive.
+It combines with these cells over 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets brought to the vital organs through the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
-Organs have to have oxygen; without it, they begin to suffocate.
+Carbon monoxide, on lieu of oxygen, then gets brought to the critical organs through the bloodstream.
+To put it simply, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; without it, they begin to suffocate.

-Your body needs a long time to get rid of carbon monoxide; however, it can be drawn in much more rapidly.
+Your body needs a long time to eradicate carbon monoxide; however, it can be taken in much more quickly.